-The first step toward being a more financial conscious person is really knowing where your money does.
+The first step toward being a more financially conscious person is really knowing where your money goes.
 What’s the best way to do this?
-A budget of course!
-Budgeting is one of the best things you can do to save money and I think the 50/30/20 budget could be the one for you!
+A budget, of course!
+Budgeting is one of the best things you can do to save yourself money and set yourself up for financial success and I really think the 50/30/20 budget is a great option for everybody.

 Before you start budgeting, you need to know what your bigger purpose is.
 What are you trying to work towards?
 The only way to continue to stay motivated to reach your financial goals is to focus on your why.

 You could be trying to get out of debt, save for a house, pay for your kid’s college, or just save for a vacation.
 When you have a serious goal in mind your budget will go a lot smoother.

 - Related: 5 Reasons Why You Need a Budget

 The 50/30/20 budget divides your monthly income into three separate categories.
 These categories all have different percentages of your income associated with them that should be given to each part of your finances!

 The budget essentially tells you how much money you should be putting towards your expenses, choices, and priorities.
 Don’t worry, we’ll keep digging in to these categories so you can get a better understanding of how it works.

 #1 – 50% Essential Expenses